Jurisdiction Food Recovery Programs

 Two women volunteers serving food at a soup kitchen

-The regulations include a permissive provision that a jurisdiction may fund the actions taken to comply with the jurisdiction’s edible food recovery program requirements through:
+Jurisdictions may fund actions to comply with local edible food recovery program requirements through:

 • Franchise fees